 Case Study Of Apple Inc.

-A critical Analysis of Internal and External environment of Apple
+A Critical Analysis of the Internal and External Environments of Apple

 Introduction

-In the year 1976 Steve Jobs & co started a company dealing in computers, which later named Apple Inc. famous for its glamorous product design, updated technology and aggressive visionary pioneer Steve Jobs.
+In the year 1976, Steve Jobs & co started a company dealing in computers, which was later named Apple Inc., famous for its glamorous product design, updated technology, and the visionary pioneer Steve Jobs.
+Here is a Case Study of Apple Inc

-Second, critical analysis of Apple product and services, markets, division, subdivision and how they impact they impact the overall corporate strategies, while bringing balance between shareholder value and enterprises social responsibilities and strategies.
+Second, critical analysis of Apple products and services, markets, divisions, subdivisions, and how they impact they impact the overall corporate strategies, while bringing balance between shareholder value and the enterprise's social responsibilities and strategies.
+These Case study of Apple Inc. help you to do research on topics.

-Stars: Stars are products that have high market share and also a high potential for further market growth.
-In the BCG matrix of Apple, we can see that stars of the company are I phones.
-It has been the preferred mobile gadget for worldwide consumers for many years still, every time a new version is released, it still manages the top the previous version’s record in the terms of sales.
+Stars: Stars are products that have a high market share and also a high potential for further market growth.
+In the BCG matrix of Apple, we can see that the stars of the company are its iPhones.
+It has been the preferred mobile gadget for worldwide consumers for many years; every time a new version is released, it still manages to top the previous version’s record in terms of sales.

 Question mark

-Question marks in the BCG matrix with low market share but substantial growth potential.
+Question marks in the BCG matrix indicate low market share but substantial growth potential.
 In Apple’s context.
-Smart TVs fit this category; having been recently launched, they are yet secure a significant market share.
+Smart TVs fit this category; having been recently launched, they are yet to secure a significant market share.

 Cash cows

-Cash cows are products that have a high market share in the market share in a market that is not really seeing a lot of growth.
-In other words, these are the very stable high earners of company.
-In the case of Apple, the cash cows are MacBook, iTunes and iMacs.
+Cash cows are products that have a high market share in a market that is not really seeing a lot of growth.
+In other words, these are the very stable high earners of the company.
+In the case of Apple, the cash cows are MacBook, iTunes, and iMacs.

 Dogs